kevcraig/LED-Metro-Sign/README.md

   <a href='https://howchoo.com/pi/raspberry-pi-led-matrix-panel'> Here </a> is a helpful guide that I used to set up hardware components for a LED matrix.

 ## Software:
-I wrote Prod_Prediction_Ticker.py & Prod_Display_Image.py to fetch from the WMATA API, format responses for the LED board, and display refreshed information at 10-second intervals.
+Prod_Prediction_Ticker.py & Prod_Display_Image.py fetch data from the WMATA API, format responses for the LED board, and display refreshed information at 10-second intervals.
 I used the existing rpi-rgb-led-matrix library by Henner Zeller to handle the connection between images stored on the PI and the physical LED board.

 Once a connection to the Raspberry Pi is established, follow these steps.
 Note that I used a Raspberry Pi Zero WH running Raspberry Pi OS 32-bit with a headless connection through SSH.
 The following is a list of shell commands to install dependencies and items from this repo.